mlavin/django-all-access/docs/providers.rst

 register for a key/secret pair from the provider.

-Providers which implement the OAuth 2.0 protocol include Facebook, Google, FourSquare, Meetup, Github and Yammer.
+Providers which implement the OAuth 2.0 protocol include Facebook, Google, FourSquare, Meetup, Github, and Yammer.

 Facebook Example